Topological State Transfer through Effective Boundary-Mode Channels: Periodic Superconducting qubit chains

 which has the same form as in Eq.~(\ref{eq:SSH}) .
 However, here the parameters $a(t)$ and $b(t)$ are time-dependent..

 There are differences between Eq.~(\ref{eq:SSH}) and Eq.~(\ref{eq:RM}).
 The bare qubit frequency $\omega$ in Eq.~(\ref{eq:SSH}) is modified to $\omega_{j}^{\prime}$ in Eq.~(\ref{eq:RM}) when the couplers are eliminated.
 The effective coupling strengths between qubits induced by couplers are tunable now and can be denoted by time-dependent parameters $a(t)$ and $b(t)$.
 The tunable coupling strengths between qubits are realized by individually applying the magnetic flux through the loop of each coupler.
 For the coupler which works in the quantum regime, the applied magnetic flux changes the frequency of the coupler such that the detuning between quibts and coupler is changed, and then the effective coupling between qubits is changed with the change of applied magnetic flux.
 For the coupler which works in the classical regime, the magnetic flux changes the effective mutual inductance between the qubits, and then the coupling strength is changed.
-Therefore, both the cases, we can consider that the effective coupling strengths are time-dependent.
-The detailed discussions can be referred to Appendix in this paper.
+Therefore, in both the cases, we can consider that the effective coupling strengths are time-dependent.

 Here we further note that if the qubit frequency is also modulated for the qubit with the coupler, then we can obtain an effective Hamiltonian with both the tunable coupling and qubit frequency modulation.
 Such full controlled circuit enables us to demonstrate various one-dimensional topological model.